OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-06-Passwords.md

 Now everyone is in a good position to use the password manager as their primary password repository for a while and decide whether or not it is a fit.

-*Note:* Some trainers feel strongly that everyone should use the password manager exercise as an opportunity to change *all* their passwords to secure unique passwords, but that adds a layer of work before you’ve even figured out whether this tool will work.
-We recommend starting by just moving from your current system (which is probably a combination of sticky notes and passwords saved in the browser) to a password manager.
-You should have already changed your key passwords.
+*Note:*  The password manager exercise might seem like a good opportunity to change *all* their passwords to secure unique passwords, but this isn't typically practical in the time available.
+We recommend starting by just moving from your current system (which is probably a combination of sticky notes and passwords saved in the browser) to a password manager, and focusing on changing key passwords.
+Once they have a password manager set up, people can replace old passwords with more secure versions as they use them.

 ### Option 2: Use Your Inbox